wp-plugins/showeblogin-facebook-page-like-box/readme.txt

 1. Activate Showeblogin Facebook Page Plugin
 2. Ready to add Facebook Page Like Box
 3. Customization
+4. Facebook Like Box with Small Header
-4. Facebook Like Box without Header cover and stream
+5. Facebook Like Box without Header cover and stream
-5. Facebook Page Like Box with Header cover and Posts feed.
+6. Facebook Page Like Box with Header cover and Posts feed.

 == Changelog ==